 2 Tim 1:13 What you heard from me, keep as the pattern of sound teaching, with faith and love in Christ Jesus.
 Guard the good deposit that was entrusted to you – guard it with the help of the Holy Spirit who lives in us.

-As Christians it is really important to read our Bibles, the Word of God equips us for every good work so if you want to have a life that bears good fruit in Christ it’s important to be a person who reads their Bible.
+As Christians, it is really important to read our Bibles.
+The Word of God equips us for every good work, so if you want to have a life that bears good fruit in Christ, it’s important to be a person who reads their Bible.
 It lights our path, gives us life skills and instructions, it empowers and equips us spiritually.
-So this is a great way to keep moving forward and growing in your Christian walk.
+This is a great way to keep moving forward and growing in your Christian walk.

 2. His Physical Life